jswank/dnsme/README.md

 	Available commands are:

 		domains          lists all domains
-		domain           returns information about a domain
-		add-domain       adds a domains
+		domain           returns name servers for a domain add-domain       adds a domains
 		delete-domain    deletes a domain
 		secondaries      lists all secondary domains